Painful Intercourse Causes & Treatments

 Your relationship with your partner

-Relationship problems can often get in the way of healthy sex life.
+Relationship problems can often get in the way of a healthy sex life.
 If you and your partner have different expectations for frequency or type of sex, you may have difficulty getting fully aroused for sexual intercourse.

 Some medications can reduce the sexual response, including medications for pain, depression, or birth control.